StarWhiz/docker_deployment_notes/README.md

 # Introduction
 Caddy v2 is the easiest reverse proxy ever!
 You'll be able to host multiple dockerized applications with one VM and one domain name!
-I learned from DoTheEvo https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2 but it wasn't as noob friendly for people new to linux or for people who have no idea what to do with their VMs.
-So I create this!
-In addition to the application specific guides on DoTheEvo's page I added some of my own!
+I learned from DoTheEvo, but their guide assumes you already installed docker and docker-compose.
+From my [A-Z guide](https://github.com/StarWhiz/docker_deployment_notes/tree/master/initial%20ubuntu%20setup)... you be handheld from the beginning.
+In addition to the app specific guides on DoTheEvo's page I also added some of my own!

-Please start with the A-Z guide below which will take you from base Ubuntu 20.04 to having docker, docker-compose, caddy v2 installed.
+Anyways please start with the [A-Z Guide](https://github.com/StarWhiz/docker_deployment_notes/tree/master/initial%20ubuntu%20setup) guide below which will take you from base Ubuntu 20.04 to having docker, docker-compose, caddy v2 installed.

-## A to Z Guide
+## A to Z Guide (Start Here)
-From Base Ubuntu -> docker, docker-compose, caddy v2 installed. https://github.com/StarWhiz/docker_deployment_notes/tree/master/initial%20ubuntu%20setup
+https://github.com/StarWhiz/docker_deployment_notes/tree/master/initial%20ubuntu%20setup

+After you finish the A-Z guide.
+You can then follow application specific guides from me below.
+Or from [DoTheEvo](https://github.com/DoTheEvo/selfhosted-apps-docker) for other apps.

 ## Application Specific Deployments
 #### Seafile